hilton/hilton.github.com/presentations/naming-guidelines.md

 Various authors have published different kinds of identifier naming guidelines, but these guidelines do little to make naming easier, in practice.
 Meanwhile, professional programmers follow diverse conventions and disagree about key aspects of naming, such as acceptable name lengths.

-Although few teams write their own coding standards, let along naming guidelines, many teams use code review and pair programming to maintain code quality.
+Although few teams write their own coding standards, let alone naming guidelines, many teams use code review and pair programming to maintain code quality.
 We believe that these teams could use third-party naming guidelines to inform these reviews, and improve their coding style.

 This paper examines various sources of naming guidelines, in the context of the author’s twenty years’ experience as a professional programmer.